 Depending on the complexity of the application, this may also be done in multiple phases, where some cloud costs are handled initially as “direct” and others “shared.”

-This could include things like Datadog, ServiceNow, or PagerDuty.
-Once you start bringing in SaaS tools, you may need to work with the team responsible for that product to understand the KPIs they care about and how they quantify time spent.
-Using ServiceNow as an example, the support team may be tracking usage based on the number of comments instead of the number of tickets.
-Or placing different SLAs on different types of tickets.
+This could include things like Datadog, ServiceNow, or PagerDuty or BYOL (Bring Your Own License) like Windows or SQL Server which are run on cloud infrastructure.
+Once you start bringing in SaaS tools or Licenses, you may need to work with the team responsible for that product to understand the KPIs they care about and how they quantify time spent such as the SAM or ITAM team.

 In other situations, engineering might play a more central role in your FinOps organization, and you can leverage engineering time to produce the necessary metrics.
 This might be where organizations start their journey, or it might be where you ultimately end up.
 Regardless of the resources you have at your disposal, start small and focus on clear metrics that will be tangible to all stakeholders.